N6REJ/bears_aichatbot/README.md

 - **Copy Conversation**: Click the copy button in the toolbar to copy the entire chat history to clipboard in formatted text with timestamps
 - **Sound Notifications**: Toggle sound effects for sent/received messages and errors (user preference saved locally)
 - **Dark Mode Toggle**: Switch between light and dark themes manually, or let it auto-detect system preference
+- **Text-to-Speech**: Click the speaker icon to enable/disable AI response narration (uses browser's speech synthesis)
-- **Connection Status**: Real-time indicator showing online/offline status with automatic reconnection detection
+- **Connection Status**: Optional real-time indicator showing online/offline status (disabled by default, configurable interval)

 **Accessibility Features (WCAG 2.1 AA Compliant):**
 The Bears AI Chatbot is fully accessible and provides an inclusive experience for all users: